But you can certainly run into them anywhere in Massachusetts or across the country. So what do you need to know about

 In both cases the buyers bought these homes with the intent of using the “in-law apartments” accordingly.
 They both paid a premium for the in-law units that had to be dismantled.
 Just because a seller or listing agent calls it an in law suite, does not make it one.
 Do your research.

 There are certainly many benefits that an in-law apartment can provide a homeowner who has extended family living needs.
 Just make sure your in-law suite in Massachusetts is properly permitted with the town to save you money and aggravation down the road.

 For home sellers, this is another case where doing renovations without proper approval and permits can cost you dearly when it comes time to sell.
-While your saving money be skipping the proper process you will end up paying for it in the end.
+While you’re saving money by skipping the proper process, you will end up paying for it in the end.